To provide guidelines regarding affirmative action applicable to the entire university.

 The Office of Compliance and Equity Management has an oversight responsibility to confirm that personnel recruitment has been made in compliance with the spirit and letter of the Affirmative Action policy.
 In fulfilling this responsibility, the Assistant to the President for Compliance and Equity Management or designee will review proposed search processes, as well as offer assistance to those searches and consult with search participants.

-Guidelines for searches are prepared by the Office of Compliance and Equity Management and the Office of Human Resource Services.
+Guidelines for searches are prepared by the Office of Compliance and Equity Management, the Office of the Provost, and Human Resource Services.
 The primary objective, as reflected in the guidelines, is to assist and facilitate the achievement of affirmative action priorities.

 III.
 Policy Dissemination

 The internal dissemination of affirmative action policies at the University of Northern Iowa is the responsibility of the Office of the President.

 The Office of Compliance and Equity Management collects, compiles, analyzes, and disseminates appropriate data, surveys, and reports that serve to inform the University community, and to heighten awareness both internally and externally of the University's commitment to affirmative action.
 In addition, the office reviews University employment advertisements to insure that the University complies with appropriate guidelines and procedures, and proclaims that it is an equal opportunity and affirmative action employer.

 A primary responsibility of the Office of Compliance and Equity Management is to assist departments in the development of plans to address the under-utilization of members of protected classes in the University.
 The Office of Compliance and Equity Management has the responsibility to collect and evaluate local, state, and national data to determine the factored availability of women, minorities, individuals with disabilities, and protected veterans and, in consultation with administrative officials, to determine unit goals, benchmarks and timetables for the achievement of those goals and benchmarks.